Chris Taylor Preview, Player Props: Dodgers vs. Braves

 Chris Taylor At The Plate

-- Taylor has had an RBI in 25 games this year (26.9%), including 10 multi-RBI outings (10.8%).
+- Taylor has an RBI in 25 of 94 games this season, with multiple RBI in 10 of them.
 He has also driven in three or more of his team's runs in three contests.

-- He has scored a run in 33 games this year, with multiple runs seven times.
+- In 35.1% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (7.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.